Robert W. Bazley

 In August 1968 he commanded the 531st Tactical Fighter Squadron, 3rd Tactical Fighter Wing, at Bien Hoa Air Base, Republic of Vietnam.
 He flew 257 combat missions in F-100 Super Sabres.
 From September 1969 to June 1970, Bazley served in the Directorate of Operations, Headquarters U.S. Air Force, Washington, D.C.
 He then joined the Directorate of Operations in the Organization of the Joint Chiefs of Staff.

 Bazley served as commander of Randolph Air Force Base, Texas, from June 1972 to November 1972.
 He then moved to Laredo AFB, Texas, and assumed command of the 38th Flying Training Wing.

 From October 1973 to August 1975, he commanded the 323rd Flying Training Wing at Mather AFB, California.
 He was then assigned as inspector general for Headquarters U.S. Air Forces in Europe at Ramstein Air Base, Germany.
 He became the command's assistant for readiness in June 1976.

 He took command of the Air Force Inspection and Safety Center at Norton AFB, California, in May 1978.
 From July 1979 to June 1980, he commanded Sheppard Technical Training Center, Sheppard AFB, Texas.
 He then returned to England as commander of 3rd Air Force at RAF Mildenhall.
 Bazley returned to Ramstein Air Base in July 1981 as vice commander in chief of U.S. Air Forces in Europe.
 Two years later he assumed duties as Inspector General of the Air Force at USAF Headquarters.
 He was responsible to the secretary of the Air Force and the chief of staff for U.S. Air Force inspection, safety, security, investigative, counterterrorism, counterintelligence and complaint programs.
 He assumed command of Pacific Air Forces at Hickam AFB, Hawaii in September 1984, and retired from the USAF on January 1, 1987.

 Bazley was a command pilot and navigator with more than 4,500 flying hours.
 He was inducted into the Order of the Sword by the noncommissioned officers of United States Air Forces in Europe in May 1983 when he served as vice commander of that organization.
 This award is given for conspicuous and significant contributions to the welfare and prestige of the noncommissioned officers corps.

+Bazley was Commander of PACAF for the entirety of 1985.